sharmaeklavya2/trin/readme.md

 text written in an Indian script if you can understand some other Indian script.

 `index.html` offers a simple transliteration UI.

-I plan to make a chrome extension that modifies text on pages and shows original text for each word when the user hovers on it.
+`trin` can also be used as a browser extension to transliterate pages on the web.

 ## How it works